A consistency study of coarse-grained dynamical chains through a nonlinear wave equation of mixed type: Dynamical model

 The function

 is the shock solution of the system.
-It is well known that to have a unique solution, a certain type of admissibility criterion\footnote{although the admissible solution may not be unique for conservation laws of mixed type \cite{shearer86}.} needs to be satisfied; for example, the entropy criterion or the viscosity criterion for strictly hyperbolic systems.
-For problems of mixed type, we adopt the generalized viscosity criterion discussed in \cite{hsiao} for the double-well potential (see also \cite{shearer}), which generalizes the usual viscosity criterion for strictly hyperbolic systems and constrains the speed of shock solutions wherever shock speeds are defined \cite{hsiao,nipitman}.
-The criterion is, for all $w$ between $F_l$ and $F$, either
+It is well known that to have a unique solution, a certain type of admissibility criterion\footnote{although the admissible solution may not be unique for conservation laws of mixed type (cf. \cite{Shearer1986}).} needs to be satisfied; for example, the entropy criterion or the viscosity criterion for strictly hyperbolic systems.
+For problems of mixed type, we adopt the generalized viscosity criterion discussed by Hsiao \cite{Hsiao1990} for the double-well potential (cf. also \cite{Shearer1993}), which generalizes the usual viscosity criterion for strictly hyperbolic systems and constrains the speed of shock solutions wherever shock speeds are defined (cf. \cite{Hsiao1990,Ni1996}).
+The criterion is, one of the following conditions is satisfied for all $w$ between $F_l$ and $F$,

 or

 or